-The Powering the Regions Fund - Critical Inputs to Clean Energy Industries is designed to achieve Australian Government objectives
+The Powering the Regions Fund is designed to achieve Australian Government objectives

-This grant opportunity is part of the above grant program which contributes to the Department of Climate Change, Energy, the Environment and Water (DCCEEW)'s Outcome 1: Support the transition of Australia's economy to net-zero emissions by 2050; transition energy to support net zero by maintaining security, reliability and affordability; support actions to promote adaptation and strengthen resilience of Australia's economy, society and environment; and take a leadership role internationally in responding to climate change.
+This grant opportunity is part of the above grant program which contributes to the Department of Climate Change, Energy, the Environment and Water's (DCCEEW)'s Outcome 1.
+Support the transition of Australia's economy to net-zero emissions by 2050; transition energy to support net zero by maintaining security, reliability and affordability; support actions to promote adaptation and strengthen resilience of Australia's economy, society and environment; and take a leadership role internationally in responding to climate change.
 DCCEEW works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).